evangelosas/platform-go-challenge/README.md

   - Helps you decide when to use the file-backed store in development or small deployments, and highlights optimizations in filestore.go.
   - Detects regressions related to disk writes, JSON structure, or lock contention under persistent storage.

-3) BenchmarkBulkEndpoint
+3) BenchmarkInMemoryBulkEndpoint
-- What it measures: End-to-end performance of the HTTP bulk insertion endpoint (/users/{userID}/favourites/bulk) when handling batches of 100 items.
+- What it measures: End-to-end performance of the HTTP bulk insertion endpoint (/users/{userID}/favourites/bulk) when handling batches of 100 items using the in-memory store.
 - How it works:
   - Creates an in-memory store and wires it into a new HTTP server with NewServer(store).
   - Builds a payload slice of 100 assets (type "insight").